People's Assembly Against Austerity: Recent activity (2020–present)

 Following a series of prominent political events in the UK – the defeat of the Labour Party at the 2019 general election, the election of Keir Starmer as leader of the Labour Party and the COVID-19 Coronavirus pandemic and the subsequent lockdown to contain the virus – the People's Assembly started to reorganise online mass video calls and meetups, with former Labour MP Laura Pidcock (who became the organisation's National Secretary) and Ken Loach being regulars.

 Throughout 2020 there were examples of local People's Assembly groups in England such as Didcot, Cambridge and Calderdale collaborating with other groups to oppose austerity and lack of future investment in communities and campaign on climate change and social justice.
 This included partnerships with local politicians and groups such as Extinction Rebellion, Stop the War Coalition, Disabled People Against Cuts and Momentum.
 People's Assembly in Wales during 2020 campaigned for free school meals for primary-age pupils, then in 2022 launched a Health campaign named Our NHS - Born in Wales.

 The People's Assembly planned rallies and demonstrations across the country for Saturday 17 October 2020 in protest at the government's handling of coronavirus and what the PAAA believe will be another wave of austerity.

 Organisation

 Support

-The organisation has been backed by major trade unions and the Trade Union Congress, such as Unite, UNISON, NEU, CWU, FBU, NUT, PCS and RMT.
+The organisation has been backed by major trade unions and the Trades Union Congress, such as Unite, UNISON, NEU, CWU, FBU, NUT, PCS and RMT.
 It has also received support from numerous campaigning groups and individuals of political parties, these parties include: the Communist Party of Britain, the Green Party of England and Wales, the Labour Party and Left Unity.

 Some from the anarchist movement have been disappointed by the People's Assembly Against Austerity's focus on attempting to shift the policies of the Labour Party to the left.